Cockwells Modern & Classic Boatbuilding has expanded its offering following the acquisition of Norfolk-based Hardy Marine.

 “The Duchy is predominantly a stylish day boat and occasional weekender.
 The Hardy is the Duchy’s rugged, sea-faring cousin.
 Cockwells are often asked to build bigger boats for cruising; The Hardy is ideally suited to that market.

-Cockwells’ purchase of Hardy Marine will also create jobs.
+Cockwells’ acquisition of Hardy Marine’s assets will also create jobs.
 The company already operates from two sites – one in Falmouth as well as the Mylor Creek Boatyard – and has increased its headcount from 30 to 80 staff in recent years.
 Cockwells has appointed Julian Weatherill from Hardy Marine to the position of sales manager in order to sustain the continuity of the brand.